-- 2.3.1 the number of Singapore shareholders or unitholders and the extent of trading in Singapore; and - 2.3.2 the existence of protection available to Singapore shareholders or unitholders provided under any statute or code regulating take-over and mergers outside Singapore.
+- a) the number of Singapore shareholders or unitholders and the extent of trading in Singapore; and - b) the existence of protection available to Singapore shareholders or unitholders provided under any statute or code regulating takeovers and mergers outside Singapore.

-Where a takeover offer is made, all mandatory and voluntary offers are required to be subject to the condition that the offer will lapse if the CCS (i) makes a decision to proceed to a Phase 2 review or (ii) issues a direction that prohibits the offeror from acquiring voting rights in the offeree company.
+Where a takeover offer is made, all mandatory and voluntary offers are required to be subject to the condition that the offer will lapse if CCCS:

+- a) makes a decision to proceed to a Phase 2 review; or - b) issues a direction that prohibits the offeror from acquiring voting rights in the offeree company.